With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MorePrinceton Baptist Medical Center is a mental health facility in Birmingham, AL, located at 701 Princeton Avenue Sw, 35211 zip code area.
+Learn MorePrinceton Baptist Medical Center is one of mental health facilities in Birmingham, Alabama, located at 701 Princeton Avenue Sw, 35211 zip code.
 Princeton Baptist Medical Center provides hospital inpatient treatment.
-Princeton Baptist Medical Center provides group therapy, psychotropic medication and behavior modification to seniors 65 or older and adults.
+Princeton Baptist Medical Center provides behavior modification, group therapy and cognitive behavioral therapy to seniors 65 or older and adults.
 Princeton Baptist Medical Center also supports seniors or older adults.
-Additional services offered by Princeton Baptist Medical Center consist of case management, education services and family psychoeducation.
+Additional services provided at Princeton Baptist Medical Center include psychosocial rehabilitation services, intensive case management and integrated primary care services.

-Learn MoreEastlake Group Homes is a mental health treatment center in Birmingham, AL, located at 7744 1st Avenue South, 35206 zip code area.
-Eastlake Group Homes provides residential treatment.
-Eastlake Group Homes offers group therapy and psychotropic medication to seniors 65 or older, young adults and adults.
+Learn MoreEastlake Group Homes is a mental health clinic in Birmingham, Alabama, located at 7744 1st Avenue South, 35206.
+Eastlake Group Homes offers residential treatment.
+Eastlake Group Homes provides group therapy and psychotropic medication to seniors 65 or older, adults and young adults.
 Eastlake Group Homes also supports people with serious mental illness.

 Learn MoreFamily/youth Intervention Junior Family And Youth Intervention Programs is a mental health facility in Pelham, AL, located at 2280 Highway 35, in the 35124 zip code.
 Family/youth Intervention Junior Family And Youth Intervention Programs provides partial hospitalization/day treatment.
-Family/youth Intervention Junior Family And Youth Intervention Programs provides group therapy, cognitive behavioral therapy and trauma therapy to children / adolescents.
+Family/youth Intervention Junior Family And Youth Intervention Programs provides cognitive behavioral therapy, behavior modification and trauma therapy to children / adolescents.
 Family/youth Intervention Junior Family And Youth Intervention Programs also supports children/adolescents with serious emotional disturbance.
-Some other services available at Family/youth Intervention Junior Family And Youth Intervention Programs include illness management and recovery and family psychoeducation.
+Some other services available at Family/youth Intervention Junior Family And Youth Intervention Programs include family psychoeducation and illness management and recovery.

 Learn MoreChilton Shelby Mhc is one of mental health facilities in Pelham, Alabama, located at 2100 County Services Drive, 35124 zip code.
 Chilton Shelby Mhc provides outpatient treatment.
-Chilton Shelby Mhc provides group therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-Additional services provided at Chilton Shelby Mhc include case management, supported employment and family psychoeducation.
+Chilton Shelby Mhc provides psychotropic medication, integrated dual diagnosis disorder treatment and group therapy to young adults, seniors 65 or older and adults.
+Additional services provided at Chilton Shelby Mhc include family psychoeducation, court-ordered outpatient treatment and illness management and recovery.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.